Grand Bazaar Istanbul: 17 Best Shops and What to Buy

 3. Sivaslı Istanbul Yazmacısı

-The unique selection of traditional Turkish scarves here will have you feeling like you’ve lost yourself in a daydream of colors.
-While their stock concentrates on scarves, you’ll find whatever Turkish fabric you might want, from upholstery to clothing.
+The selection of traditional Turkish scarves here reads like a daydream of color.
+Scarves anchor the stock, and the shelves run through every Turkish fabric you might want, from upholstery to clothing.

 Address: Beyazıt, Yağlıkcılar Sok.
 No:57